E12 Ethical Problems, 3 CE hours, $21

 Environmental ethics is the ethics of ecology.

-Ethical egoism deals with the ethics of self interests.
+Ethical egoism deals with the ethics of self-interest.

 Hedonism is the philosophy of pleasure.

-Nihilism is a believe that nothing really matters.
+Nihilism is a belief that nothing really matters.

 2. What did the Ancients say?